Why Is It A Requirement That Surrogates Already Be Parents?

-In our surrogacy program, our potential surrogates have all successfully carried a pregnancy to term, understand the meaningful commitment and are willing to go above and beyond to maintain their wellness, as well as the baby’s health.
-Intended parents and surrogates can rest assured that our strict selection and thorough medical and psychological screenings ensure only qualified and committed surrogate mothers are accepted.
+In our surrogacy program, our potential Surrogates have all successfully carried a pregnancy to term, understand the meaningful commitment, and are willing to go above and beyond to maintain their wellness, as well as the baby’s health.

 Intended Parents and Surrogates can rest assured that our strict selection and thorough medical and psychological screening of the Surrogate ensure only qualified and committed Surrogate Mothers are accepted.

 Click here to learn more about gestational surrogacy options and growing your family tree with Physician’s Surrogacy.
 If you are interested in becoming a surrogate?
 Complete the application to see if you qualify!Fill Out An Application